gicait/geoserver-rest/docs/source/how_to_use.rst

 **Note:** If your raster is not loading correctly, please make sure you assign the coordinate system for your raster file.

-If the layername already exists in geoserver, you can pass another parameter overwrite=True,
+If the layername already exists in geoserver, you can pass another parameter ``overwrite=True``,

 .. code-block:: python3